paulosuzart/paulosuzart.github.io/_posts/2021-11-16-ocaml-improved.md

   solve' seq (Hashtbl.create size) add_ht
 ```

-Both `solve` and `solve_ht` (functions respectivelly called from the request handler for Set based and Hashtable based solutions) need to provide two extra parameters to the `solve'` function.
-One is the `container` empty instance (Hashtable or Set) and a function that know how to add elements to the desired containers, provided that the interfaces are different.
+Both `solve` and `solve_ht` (functions respectively called from the request handler for Set based and Hashtable based solutions) need to provide two extra parameters to the `solve'` function.
+One is the `container` empty instance (Hashtable or Set) and a function that knows how to add elements to the desired containers, provided that the interfaces are different.

-The solution works but it's pretty basic, conceptually speaking.
+The solution works, but it's pretty basic, conceptually speaking.
 It's more of a [clojure](https://clojure.org/) style of doing things.
 But how would that look like with modules?

 # The Solution

-Let's start with the `interface`, or he signature of what we are trying to generify:
+Let's start with the contract, or he signature of what we are trying to generify:

 ```ocaml
 module type CHAR_CONTAINER =